raspberrypilearning/oracle-raspberrypi-weather-station/en/step_2.md

 ## Register your school

-1. Navigate to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00), and click on the **Register** button.
+1. Navigate to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00), and click  the **Register** button.
    ![](images/register01.png)

-1. Now fill in your details, including your organisation's web address (URL) and whether you permit the Raspberry Pi Foundation to contact you.
-If you are not the person who originally applied for the weather station and/or no longer have access to the email address used for the application, then we may not be able to find your details in our records.
+1. Fill in your details, including your organisation's web address (URL) and whether you permit the Raspberry Pi Foundation to contact you.
+If you are not the person who originally applied for the Weather Station and/or no longer have access to the email address used for the application, then we may not be able to find your details in our records.
 Please email weather@raspberrypi.org for help.

    ![](images/register02.png)

 1. You may have to wait a couple of days for your registration to go through.
-Once you have been registered on the database, you will receive an email from us (so keep checking your spam folder, just in case).
+You will receive an email from us once you have been registered on the database (please check your spam folder too, just in case).

    ![](images/register04.png)

-1. Now go back to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00) and login using your school's name and password.
+1. Go back to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00) and log in with your school's name and password.

    ![](images/register05.png)